jmalmin/slatefire-infinity-docs/poc/infinity-poc.md

  - **IPA** software - Installation team members can redirect focus to projects and support issues in the Tririga system rather than manual installations.
  - **OPA** software - Automated migration of packages from source to destination server(s).
+ - **Fireball software** - Monitor developer and system modification across all objects.

 > Solve problems quickly, fix issues as they occur and stay on top of
 > customers needs with Installation Process Automated.